My Favorite Things About Electric Clocks

 I also have some non-LED digital clocks, such as the MFJ 102.
 MFJ is a company which makes accessories aimed at ham radio operators.
 The MFJ-102 is a somewhat-conventional vacuum fluorescent alarm clock, but like some of the Microntas listed above, has a switch that allows 12 or 24-hour readout.
 Oddly, unlike any other digital clock I have, the AM/PM indication in 12-hour mode makes use of the leftmost upper and lower segments of the leftmost digit on the display.
 Exactly why they did this instead of using a display with dedicated AM or PM markings within the VFD panel is unknown, but it does make some sense, since those segments are never used in 12-hour mode (they are, however, used in 24-hour mode, since single-digit hours are displayed as "0x").

-In the clock radio department, I have a GE model 7-4870, which is somewhat unique in having a digitally-tuned radio section.
-It features a keypad, which allows you to tune stations in .2MHz increments, as well as to select and store four station presets (shared between AM and FM).
-I have seen other GE clock radios with similar functionality, including two models with direct access tuning using a numerical keypad (the 7-4880 and 7-4885), but all of them seem to have issues with flaky button contacts.
-Similar to this is a GE 7-4665A.
-While it doesn't have the digital tuning features of the 7-4870, it does have versatile time-setting controls, and a handy dimming knob for the fluorescent display, as well as a "power failure tone" (though it and the alarm buzzer don't seem to work like they should).
-I also have a Proton model RS-420 which, like the GE, offers digital tuning with presets and two alarms, but also has many other features, like variable alarm volume.
+I also have a Proton 420 which, like the GE, offers digital tuning with presets and two alarms, but also has many other features, like variable alarm volume.
 It has a matching extension speaker (RS-421) which allows for stereo listening, but also adds remote controls for the radio, and a secondary snooze button (intended as a "his 'n' hers" setup, to go on opposite sides of the bed).
-Similar to this is a Panasonic RC-X310, which also employs two speakers, but has them entirely separate from the main unit rather than the Proton's main/slave setup (more like a boombox, really).
+I also have a Proton 320, which is mono, and has an analog tuning dial, but is otherwise similar to the 420.
+In a similar vein to the Proton 420 is a Panasonic RC-X310, which also employs two speakers, but has them entirely separate from the main unit rather than the Proton's main/slave setup (more like a small boombox, really).
 Each alarm is supposed to sound through a separate speaker; I'm not sure how effective this is, but it should prove interesting nevertheless.
 Possibly the most interesting of these is the Chronomatic 309, which was Radio Shack's top-of-the-line clock radio in the mid-late '90s.
 It features stereo speakers, sports a full cassette recorder on the top, and a nice green LED display.
 About the only thing it lacks is digital tuning, though it has a red LED in the center of the dial pointer.
-The cassette deck refuses to play through one of the speakers, but the unit works perfectly otherwise.
+Some of the switches and controls are dirty, but the unit works perfectly otherwise.

 Some of my digital clocks are the 'industrial' type, in that they were meant for a specialized use.
 I have a pair of Simplex "Celestra 2000" flush-mount clock/speaker panel assemblies.
 They were meant for use in schools, as well as other institutional uses.
 The clock has 2" high LED digits, and can either be controlled by a central master clock, or run as a stand-alone unit.
 The speaker is 8", and designed to be used with 'talk-back' systems (it can also act as a microphone, to allow communications back-and-forth with the main office).
 I also have a couple of rack-mounted clocks.
-One of them is a Radio Systems model CT-6 which, like the Simplex, has 2" tall digits.
+One of them is a Radio Systems CT-6 which, like the Simplex, has 2" tall digits.
 It, too, can be controlled by a master clock, though it has a built-in synchronization circuit, and it also functions as a timer.
-I have yet to figure out all of it's functions, but it does seem to work as a clock, at the least.
-Similar, but much less elaborate, is the ESE model ES-174M.
+I have yet to figure out all of its functions, but it does seem to work as a clock, at the least.
+Similar, but much less elaborate, is the ESE ES-174M.
 The display is only 0.4" tall, but it's an interesting little clock nevertheless.
 They were typically sold as panel-mount, like older digital voltmeters, but mine is attached to the middle of an otherwise-blank 2U rack-mount panel.
 It has a card-edge connector on the back for external connections, but I have yet to find a pin-out (fortunately, it offers buttons for setting the time on the front bezel).

 Homebrews

-I attempted to build a simple MM5314-based six-digit LED clock in high school, but it has yet to work correctly.
-I did succeed in building a Velleman MK151 LED kit clock, which uses a specialized PIC chip.
-I also have two ongoing Numitron (RCA neon-filled seven-segment display, similar to a nixie tube) clock projects, both using Sal Brisindi designs.
-In addition to these, I have several homebrew-type clocks which were made by other people.
-One of them is similar to the first one I tried to build; it uses a MM5313 IC, which is similar to the MM5314.
-It has four yellow LED displays, and a nice metal case; it displays gibberish hours when first turned on, but once the time is advanced past those hours, it seems to work normally.
-Another one I have uses three nixie tubes, as well as a long neon lamp for the hours tens digit; unlike the aforementioned clocks, it's based on discrete TTL logic chips rather than a "clock-in-a-chip" like the MM53xx series.
-It appears to have been scavenged for it's transformer, which is a shame since it would be interesting to see it in action.
+Some of the homebrew clocks I have use nixie tubes, an early digital display method utilizing number-shaped wires within a neon-filled glass tube.
+One of the nixie clocks uses three nixie tubes, as well as a long neon lamp for the hours tens digit; unlike the aforementioned clocks, it's based on discrete TTL logic chips rather than a "clock-in-a-chip" like the MM53xx series.
+It appears to have been scavenged for its transformer, which is a shame since it would be interesting to see it in action.
 I also have one which was sold as a kit by a company called "B&F Enterprises" in the early 1970s.
 Like the aforementioned nixie clock, this one also uses TTL logic chips, but has a full six nixie tube display (with buttons to set hours, minutes and seconds, interestingly enough).
 The front of the case simply identifies it as a "Digital Clock", though the board sports a model number of "Z1000".
 When I first got it, it was blowing fuses; replacing the filter capacitors and the diodes in the high voltage power supply fixed this, though it occasionally glitches up for some unknown reason.
 More info on this clock, as well as pictures, can be found on this page.

 In a class by itself is the HyperClock, designed as a kit by a small company called "Skitronix" in the early '90s.
 Comprised of a octagonal printed circuit board (which has been mounted in a plexiglass-fronted homebuilt wooden case), it sports three pairs of seven-segment LED displays, 60 LEDs arranged in a circle (which can be set to display either seconds elapsed, or low/high tide) around the perimeter of the board, and four more LEDs around the seven-segment display array.
 The HyperClock is extremely versatile, offering two different time display modes: a standard hour/minute display (pictured here displaying 2:56:35AM), or an alternate mode which shows how many minutes have either elapsed since the hour began, or how many are left until the next hour begins, whichever number is lower (pictured here displaying 2:58:01AM).
 It also offers two different display change modes (normal mode, or a "flowing" mode which gives the effect of one increment fading into another).
 In addition, it sports a month/date calendar, an alarm mode with snooze function, battery backup, and even an hourly chime.
 As you can probably tell from the description above, operation of the HyperClock is rather complicated; setting the time and selecting the various displays/modes involves the use of seven mini pushbuttons mounted to the back of the circuit board, none of which are marked.
 I was able to determine which button did what through sheer trial-and-error, and even so, I still can't be sure that I've figured out everything that it can do.
 Since I wrote this, someone kindly supplied me with a manual for it, as well as a copy of the original Popular Electronics article it appeared in (if you would like a copy of these, email me using the address at the bottom of the page).